 At La Delia Verde, we are operating in different areas, which unite into an overall holistically managed farm:

 Land planning and redesign

 The interaction of these factors result in increased productivity and biological diversity, as well as economic and social well-being.
 The progress of the project relies on maintaining the equilibrium between the ecological, social and economic factors.
 The long-term strategy is to equally maintain these factors, however, within that, there will be instances when short-term needs prioritize certain elements of each factor.

 Organizational Change Through Holistic Management

 The term “Holistic Management” was introduced to describe a method of managing land by adapting natural principles through livestock introduction.
 It included a whole farm planning system, leading to the term “Holistic Decision Making”, which is a decision-making tool used for an increase of quality in farming, by considering the entity as a whole rather than individual aspects.

 During the process of changing from Conventional to Regenerative Farming, we searched for new management and development methods that fit our conditions, our ideas and our goals in Regenerative Agriculture.
-Our farm strategy advisors introduced this method to us and we implemented the principles of Holistic Management into our cultivation practices and its planning.
+Our former farm strategy advisors introduced this method to us and we implemented the principles of Holistic Management into our cultivation practices and its planning.